Questions about Photosynthesis

 Ans. (b)

-Ques.
 Photolithotrophs (photoautotrophs) obtain energy from

-(a) Radiations and carbon from inorganic compounds
+(a) Radiation and carbon from inorganic compounds

-(b) Radiations and carbon from organic compounds
+(b) Radiation and carbon from organic compounds

 (c) Organic compounds